nataliadiotto/pet-shelter-springboot-refactoring/README.md

 ### Event-Driven Notifications with RabbitMQ

-To ensure the system is responsive and resilient, an event-driven approach is used for post-registration actions.
+To ensure the system is responsive, an event-driven approach is used for post-registration actions.
 When a new pet is successfully saved to the database, the `PetService` delegates to a `PetEventPublisher`.

 This publisher sends a message to a RabbitMQ exchange, completely decoupling the core registration process from the notification logic.
 A separate consumer listens to the queue, processes the message, and invokes the `EmailService` to send a confirmation email.